The Basics of EDR Software: What You Need to Know

 #4 Intrusion Prevention System

 What an intrusion prevention system (IPS) does is extend the types of protection you apply to your endpoints on the entire network.
-But why would you need that from an EDR software?
+But why would you need that from EDR software?
 Isn’t specifically targeting endpoints EDR’s whole spiel?
 The answer here is not a simple yes or no, but rather more nuanced.

 As previously mentioned, your company’s endpoints are more than mere workstations.
 They represented an interlinked series of both static and portable devices that operate within the larger corporate network.
 Therefore, your enterprise could benefit from the capabilities of an IPS, which include: